b-tekinli/b-tekinli/README.md

 ## I'm a computer programmer :computer:

-- I am really interested in programming.
+- ⚡ I am really interested in programming.
 I'm very passionate and dedicated to improve myself.
 I enjoy every step of the design process, from discussion and collaboration.

 - 🔭 I’m currently working on Frontend Development and learning C/C#.  <br />
 - 💬 I love software so I spend my waste time with it.
 For example, I watch seminar about software while I drink tea in the evenings.
 Sometimes, if I have a problem about my project, I try to solve that project without sleeping until morning.
 My only goal is that to make the world a better place for all of us.    <br />
 - ✌️ I want to collaborate with a group on a project.  <br />
-- ⚡ I spend almost 9-10 hours per day developing software.  <br />
 - 📚 I think reading books is the easiest way to improve yourself.  <br />